enmanuel17/MovieTrailerProject/README.md

 # Movie trailer project 1
 This is the code for my first udacity project.
 The code allows you to use python to create website that displays movie trailers.
-It does this by dynamically querying the the database of themoviedb.org with two API wrappers.
+It does this by dynamically querying the database of themoviedb.org with two API wrappers.

 ### Downloads